ajarifi/ajarifi.github.io/_pages/update.md

   Graduated from Osaka University.

 * (2019, 10, 01) <br>
-  Doing internship in JAEA, Tokai, Japan.
+  Doing an internship in JAEA, Tokai, Japan.

 * (2017, 10, 01) <br>
   Joining a doctoral program in Osaka University.

 * (2015, 10, 01) <br>
-  Move from Indonesia to Japan: <br>
+  Moving from Indonesia to Japan: <br>
   Studying aborad (Master's course), in Osaka University.